-There is nothing like fresh basil pesto to liven up a simple meal!
-Whether you toss with pasta or potatoes, use in grilled cheese sandwiches or spread on salmon or a pizza fresh beats the jar every time!
+If you don’t know How to Make Fresh Basil Pesto, I am here to help.
+There is nothing like fragrant basil pesto to liven up a simple meal.
+Whether you toss with pasta or potatoes, spread on grilled cheese sandwiches or pizza, or use to top salmon, fresh beats the jar every time!

-Always mince fresh garlic cloves in processor first, then add other ingredients.
+Simply mince fresh garlic cloves in processor first, then add other ingredients: parmesan, sea salt, basil, and pine nuts.
 Give all ingredients a whirl and in a minute, you have fresh basil pesto!
+For my dairy free fresh basil pesto recipe, click!

 The Recipe: Basil Pesto